Kristina01111000/Drws_site/README.md

 - ask him why he wants a second scorecard explanation page
 - go through the pages and delete the old/extra ones
 - go through links and make sure they only open a new tab when appropriate

+Fill in the days of the week in the monthly calendar for the scorecard months Change it to date in column 3 row 1 for the monthly one Remove mentions of the number of lessons from promo page and homepage Add a section about checking back every so often to see if there are new lessons